heathhenley/heathhenley.github.io/content/posts/implementing-similar-apps-with-dissimilar-stacks.md

 at explaining how to compose server rendered components (to fetch data for example) with client components (for user interaction).
-Still, it’s not as obvious as working on the FastAPI/HTMX app (or a JSON HTTP API server / react client, or django, laravel, rails, etc) set up where your server code just defines handlers that return rendered html for your specific endpoints.
+Still, it’s not as obvious as working on the FastAPI/HTMX app (or a JSON HTTP API server / react client, or Django, Laravel, Rails, etc) set up where your server code just defines handlers that return rendered html for your specific endpoints.
 * **Updating different areas of the page when user interacts is harder in the FastAPI/HTMX app** - This got me while working with the FastAPI/HTMX app.
 Doing something /